OK friends, let’s get a few things straight before we even start this post so I can lay it out on the table…

 A bizarre way of packing, I know, but it works for me, and maybe it will work for you?

 What do you think?
-How do you pack your carry on?
-What are your must bring items?
+What are your carry on essentials and how do pack your bags?
 Did I miss anything?
 Let us know in the comments!

 >>> Read More! <<<